OGFX/ogfx-rpi4/README.md

 options snd-usb-audio max_packs=4 max_packs_hs=4 max_urbs=12 sync_urbs=4 max_queue=18
 </pre>

 This tunes the parameters introduced by the Low-Latency USB patch.
+Either unload and reload the snd-usb-audio module (using <code>rmmod</code> and <code>modprobe</code> or just reboot once more..

 # Setup RTIRQ